nikosdion/fediverse/api_dev/Local Mastodon development.md

 You need to choose which public IP address to “sacrifice”.
 I chose `223.254.254.254`, an address in China I am extremely unlikely to need to access in any other way.

 The idea is that we will create an alias IP address for the loopback device using this address.

-On macOS this is:
+## macOS

+You can do this temporarily with:

 ```bash
 sudo ifconfig lo0 alias 223.254.254.254 netmask 255.255.255.0